 While budgets have variation, depending on the objectives and methodologies to be used, they also have common themes, i.e., inclusion of salary, wages, fringe benefits, travel, subrecipients, etc. How sponsors, particularly the federal government, regard budget revisions is often a matter of the type of award and programmatic requirements.
 The following are common examples covering many federal awards:

-- Nine federal agencies, in concert with the Federal Demonstration Partnership (FDP), have waived the requirement of prior approval before rebudgeting between categories unless it represents a change in scope.
-The nine agencies are AFOSR, ARO, AMRMC, EPA, NASA NSF, ONR, USDA and DOC.
+- Ten federal agencies, in concert with the Federal Demonstration Partnership (FDP), have waived the requirement of prior approval before rebudgeting between categories unless it represents a change in scope.
+The ten agencies are AFOSR, ARO, AMRMC, EPA, NASA, NSF, ONR, USDA, NIH and DHS

 - NIH requires prior approval for rebudgeting between categories on grants and cooperative agreements when it would represent a change of scope, i.e., when expenditures in a single direct cost budget category deviate (increase or decrease) from the categorical commitment level established for the budget period by 25% or more of the total costs awarded.